 Student Visa to Study in Singapore

-International students applying to study in Singapore should apply for a Singapore student visa/student pass depending upon the nature and duration of the program.
+Indonesian students applying to study in Singapore should apply for a Singapore student visa/student pass depending upon the nature and duration of the program.
 It takes up to 10 business days for Singapore student visa to be processed.
 Students can opt for a short-term visa for courses in Singapore that last up to 3 months, such as diploma and certificate programs.
-On the other hand, international students in Singapore must apply for a long-term student visa for UG and PG programs in Singapore.
-International students in Singapore are allowed to work part time for up to 16 hours per week.
+On the other hand, Indonesian students in Singapore must apply for a long-term student visa for UG and PG programs in Singapore.
+Indonesian students in Singapore are allowed to work part time for up to 16 hours per week.
 The student visa cost in Singapore is S$ 30.

 As soon as receiving the offer or letter of approval from a university in Singapore, students need to apply for a Singapore student visa to the ICA (Immigration and Checkpoints Authority).
 Once the university updates students' data on the ICA, the Singapore student visa application shall be submitted & processed through the SOLAR (Student's Pass Online Application and Registration System).